CompPhysics/AdvancedMachineLearning/README.md

 - Lectures Thursdays 1215pm-2pm, room FØ434, Department of Physics
 - Lab and exercise sessions Thursdays 215pm-4pm, , room FØ434, Department of Physics
 - We plan to work on two projects which will define the content of the course, the format can be agreed upon by the participants
 - No exam, only two projects.
 Each projects counts 1/2 of the final grade.
-Aleternatively one long project.
+Alternatively one long project.
 - All info at the GitHub address URL:"https://github.com/CompPhysics/AdvancedMachineLearning"

 ## Deep learning methods covered (tentative plan)